 Best way to shape the cookies

 - These crispy coconut cookies are cut out cookies.
 I used a small round cutter to cut them out.
 The cookies were not too thick, about ⅛ of an inch.
 To ensure the thickness was consistent, I used 2 dowel rods as a guide on both sides of my dough when rolling it.

-- If all this is too much trouble, you can always scoop the dough with a spoon, shape them into round balls and press them with the back of a glass dipped in flour for round coconut cookies.
+- If all this is too much trouble, you can always scoop the dough with a spoon or a cookie scoop.
+Shape them into round balls and place them on prepared baking sheets or baking mat.
+Press the dough balls with the back of a glass dipped in flour to make round coconut cookies.
 This way, there is no need to worry about the coconut strands jutting out of the dough.

 Decorating the cookies

 - And for the cookies deco, I used white chocolate sprinkles.
 To ensure these sprinkles stayed of the cookies, I brushed the top of each cookie lightly with egg white.
 And then I sprinkled the sprinkles on.
 That way, I knew the sprinkles would not fall off when I lift them from the baking trays into a wire rack and my cookie jar.

 - If you do not want to use white chocolate sprinkles to decorate the tops, desiccated coconut is another good choice.
 The cookies are great when left plain too.

 - Given that these crispy cookies are made in bite sizes, the baking time for them is not long.
 It should take approximately 8 to 10 minutes for each tray to bake.
 If you wish to make larger cookies, you would need to increase the time accordingly.

 - To ensure the cookies remain crispy, it is best that they are not made too large.
 This will ensure the cookie is cooked well inside and out for a light and crispy texture.